FreshSupaSulley/Auto-2FA/README.md

 Contributing
 ------------
-Feel free to help develop for DuOSU!
-You can submit pull requests to help with formatting, styling, or general execution of the extension.
+Although development has (for the most part) concluded, feel free to submit pull requests for ideas on how to improve DuOSU.
 You are also encouraged to adapt this repository into a project of your own.
-The purpose of this repository is to share knowledge on how to make Duo Mobile more accessible than it already offers.
 Credit to the original would be appreciated but not required.